pdolezal/net.yetamine/README.md

 # Yetamine #

-This repository provides common parts for other Yetamine projects for the Java platform.
+This repository provides common parts for Yetamine projects for the Java platform.
 Besides them, it contains settings, guidelines and other useful resources used for their development.
+Don't hesitate to see our projects!

 ## Commitment ##